-To discuss any issue concerning Lasting Powers of Attorning, Deputyship, the Court of Protection or the Office of the Public Guardian, please contact Sarah Loveless either by email or by calling 01225 755656.
+To discuss any issue concerning Lasting Powers of Attorning, Deputyship, the Court of Protection or the Office of the Public Guardian, please contact Jenny Greenland either by email or by calling 01225 755656.

 Conceivably, there are many reasons why a parent appointed as the deputy of their adult child can be removed from that role.
 Generally speaking though, their removal is the result of decisions taken not being in the best interests of the child, contravening their most important duty under the Mental Capacity Act 2005.